• Menu

 • Bottle opener

-• A small table cloth or scarf to lay food on and napkins.
+• A small tablecloth or scarf to lay food on and napkins.

 Man sitting in a field having a picnic with sun in the background.